• Skip to primary navigation

 Don't miss all of our helpful hints, substitution ideas, cooking tips, and other delicious recipes that can be found in our post.
 Check it out!

-TOP TIPS: Buy canned pinto beans to save time or follow the recipe below to cook dried beans for use in this recipe.
+TOP TIPS: Buy canned beans to save time or follow the recipe below to cook dried beans for use in this recipe.

 SERVING SUGGESTIONS: Serve as a dip with chips, a side dish to your favorite Mexican recipe, or as a filling for burritos, tacos, or tostadas.